Ivanka Trump asked to cooperate with Capitol riot probe | DW | 20.01.2022

 The panel noted that she "was present in the Oval Office" during key conversations leading up to January 6, the day US President Joe Biden's victory in the 2020 election was certified by Congress.

-Cheney had also shared text messages sent by Donald Trump, Jr., the former president's eldest son, pleading with then-White House Chief of Staff Mark Meadows to have then-President Trump urge an end to the Capitol assault.
+Cheney had also shared text messages sent by Donald Trump Jr., the former president's eldest son, pleading with White House Chief of Staff Mark Meadows to have the president urge an end to the Capitol assault.

 "Ivanka Trump just learned that the January 6 Committee issued a public letter asking her to appear," the statement read.